 He has had the opportunity to train with some very knowledgeable instructors.
 Some of them being, Teruo Chinen Sensei, and Morio Higaonna Sensei.
 His travels have allowed him to train at the Jundokan with the Okinawan Goju ryu Karate do Kyokai in Okinawa, Japan with Iha Sensei and participate in the memorial for Miyazato, Sensei held at the Budokan.
 He has attended the Chief Instructor's Training held in Okinawa, participated in the Budosai, and at the time was the only U.S representative to be given the opportunity by Higaonna Sensei, to perform during "the Master's Demonstration".

 While a former IOGKF senior, he has held the position of Northeast Regional Coordinator and participated on the national grading panel.
 Sensei Allen has also partaken in numerous Traditional Karate State, National, and International competitions and has won a multitude of awards.
-He continues traveling throughout the United States promoting Okinawa Goju ryu Karate do by teaching seminars.
-Sensei's other interests are Yamanni Ryu Bojutsu, and the study of Aikido.
+He is the founder of the United States Goju ryu Karate do Kyokai (USGKK) and continues traveling throughout the U.S. promoting Okinawa Goju ryu Karate do by teaching seminars.
+Sensei's other interests are Yamanni Ryu Kobujutsu, and the study of Aikido.